reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 }
 ```

-If we run the Test as below, we can take a decision on whether to write out the information to CSV or an Excel file, based on the presence of the attribute :
+If we run the Test as below, we can take a decision on whether to write out the information to CSV or an Excel file, based on the presence of the annotation:

 ```java
 public class TestMarkerAnnotation {